Yefeng0920/stat_error_MA_git/README.md

 This repository contains all data and code that can be used to reproduce all results reported in the following manuscript:

-> Yefeng Yang1, František Bartoš, Maximilian Maier, T. D. Stanley, Malgorzata Lagisz, & Shinichi Nakagawa.
+> Yefeng Yang, František Bartoš, Maximilian Maier, T. D. Stanley, Malgorzata Lagisz, & Shinichi Nakagawa.
 Credibility crisis: quantitative analysis of the trustworthiness of science.
 2024.

 ## Structure